 While we’ve never actually lived in Malaysia, we’ve always wanted to spend a few months in Kuala Lumpur.
 Ever since we fell in love with this buzzing capital during our first trip back in 2008 – 2009, we’ve wondered what it would be like to live in Malaysia.

-There are plenty of great places to choose to live in Malaysia including Langkawi Island, Georgetown and Kuala Lumpur.
+There are plenty of great places to choose to live in Malaysia, with the most popular ones for digital nomads being Kuala Lumpur and Penang.
 You can find decent prices on apartments on Airbnb and in local Facebook groups, but they’re definitely a bit pricier in the capital.

 Malaysia recently implemented the MM2H Plan (My Malaysian Second Home) to try to encourage foreign investment and expat retirement in the country.
 If one were to invest $100,000, they could be fast-tracked to Malaysian residency and eventually citizenship.